-I am a strong critic of the sequencing hypothesis but this does not mean that developing countries should copy strictly the public management reforms adopted by developing countries.
+The fact that the sequencing hypothesis is often mistaken does not mean that developing countries should copy strictly the public management reforms adopted by developing countries.
 They will have to consider the specificities that they face, they will have to admit that clientelism or pork-barrel practices will be more widespread, that society will be less cohesive and that its moral standards will be lower.
-In the case of the 1995 Brazilian public management reform I made several adaptations of the British model.
-I devoted more attention to the role of senior civil servants at the strategic core of the state,
+In the case of the 1995 Brazilian public management reform which was based on the British model, for instance, several several adaptations were introduced by the local reformers.
+The role of senior civil servants at the strategic core of the state received more attention, their salaries were increased, yearly public entrance examinations were established for all state careers, and the role of auditing was not underestimated, although auditors were asked to pay more attention to outcomes than to procedures.
+Training of senior and middle-level civil servants received priority.
+In other words, there is no reason why a developing country cannot continue to build its professional public administration while, at same time, it starts to implement public management reform.